kamilkisiela/graphql-config/README.md

 You can either configure your GraphQL endpoint via a configuration file `.graphqlconfig` (or `.graphqlconfig.yaml`) which should be put into the root of your project

-> Note: This requires Node 5 installed or higher

 ### Simplest use case

 The simplest config specifies only `schemaPath` which is path to the file with introspection